bvberkum/htcache/ReadMe.rst

 in the various URL parts.

 Additional backends can deal with this issue ``--cache TYPE``).
-The default backend is Cache.File which is inadequate for general use during web surfing.
+The default backend was Cache.File which is compatible with ``wget -r`` but is inadequate for general use as web proxy.
+The new default caches.FileTreeQ combines some aspects desirable to deal with a wider range of resources.

 - caches.FileTreeQ - encodes each query argument into a separate directory, the first argument being prefixed with '?'.
 FIXME: does not solve anything?